 Finally, here are a few tips to solve some common dalgona coffee problems!

 - It’s too strong.
 Milk, milk, milk!
 Stir that coffee into at least a half cup of milk (both dairy and non-dairy work great!) before enjoying it.

 - It isn’t getting lighter in color.
 We found that the versions we tested with less sugar (or none at all) didn’t lighten quite as much.
 If you’re looking for that picture-perfect caramel color, you’ll need to have equal parts instant coffee + sugar.

 - It isn’t fluffing.
-Make sure you’re moving your hand mixer in a circular motion and keeping that mixer on and moving for at least 2 minutes straight.
+Make sure you’re moving your hand mixer in a circular motion and keeping that mixer moving for at least 2 minutes straight.

 - It’s splattering + making a mess.
-We found that the best way to avoid a mess was to use the correct bowl size.
+We found that using the correct bowl size was the best way to avoid a mess.
 It needs to be small enough for the instant coffee, sugar, and water mixture to not be too spread out.
 It also needs high enough walls to contain the splatter, as some of it is unavoidable.
 Also, our powerful milk frother made a MUCH larger mess than the hand mixer.

 For all the dalgona coffee newbies, we hope that we took out the guesswork for you!
 If you’re a whipped coffee pro, let us know how you make it, and your favorite combination of coffee + sweetener below!
 Novice, pro, or anywhere in between, we hope you enjoy your at-home brew!

 - 2 teaspoons organic instant coffee